ZhukovAndrii/alzheimer-mri-classification/README.md

 ## Note

 This repository contains a university machine learning project and is intended for educational and experimental purposes.
 The model was trained and evaluated on the selected dataset and should **not** be interpreted as a clinically validated diagnostic system.

+---

+## How to start:
+1. Clone the repository to your local machine;
+2. install all dependencies for Node.js and Vue.js with command `npm i`;
+3. Open yout local host 8080;
+4. Upload a x-ray image and see the result.